 Tell your healthcare provider if any of the above situations may apply to you.

 PET scans may be done on an outpatient basis or as part of your stay in a hospital.
 Procedures may vary depending on your condition and your healthcare provider's practices.

 While the PET scan itself causes no pain, having to lie still for the length of the procedure might cause some discomfort or pain, particularly if you have recently had surgery or a joint injury.
 The technologist will use all possible comfort measures and complete the procedure as quickly as possible to minimize any discomfort or pain.

 Be sure to move slowly when getting up from the scanner table to avoid any dizziness or lightheadedness.

 You will be instructed to drink plenty of fluids and empty your bladder often for 24 to 48 hours after the test.
 This will help flush the remaining radioactive tracer from your body.

 The IV will be removed and the site will be checked for any signs of redness or swelling.
-Tell your doctor if you notice any pain, redness, and/or swelling at the IV site after you go home.
+Tell your healthcare provider if you notice any pain, redness, and/or swelling at the IV site after you go home.
 This may be a sign of infection or other type of reaction.